ictunion/main-website-public/content/statutes/index.en.md

     3. Chairperson of ZOOS, as defined in the Statutes of OSPPP (hereinafter referred to as “Chairperson”)
     4. Vice-Chairperson,
     5. Audit Committee of ZOOS, as defined in the Statutes of OSPPP (hereinafter referred to as “Audit Committee”),
+    6. Treasurer of ZOOS, as defined in the Statutes of OSPPP (hereinafter referred to as “Treasurer”).
 2. The bodies of the Organization, which are established according to Article 90 of the Statutes of OSPPP, whose mission is to exercise jurisdiction of the Organization over employer entities and groups of employer entities are
     1. Workplaces Council,
     2. Workplace Members’ Meeting, and
     3. Workplace Executive Committee.
+3. The bodies of the Organization, which are established according to Article 90 of the Statutes of OSPPP, whose mission is handle part of Organizations Members’ Meeting responsibilities are
+    1. Monthly Members’ Meeting.

 #### V. ORGANIZATION MEMBERS’ MEETING

 1. The Organization Members’ Meeting is the highest body of the Organization and consists of all members of the Organization, i.e. members of the Workplace Members’ Meetings and members of the Organization who are not also members of the Workplace Members’ Meetings.
 2. The Organization Members’ Meeting is convened by the Board as needed, at the request of at least ¼ of the members of the Organization or at the request of the Audit Committee, but at least once a year.
 Proceedings of the Organization Members’ Meeting must be convened at least 21 days before its holding.
-3. The Organization Members’ Meeting can reach a resolution with the participation of at least 5% of the members of the Organization.
+3. The Organization Members’ Meeting can reach a resolution with the participation of at least 20 members of the Organization.
 4. The Organization Members’ Meeting decides on all matters listed in the Statutes of OSPPP, except for those listed in Article V, paragraph 5 and
     1. cancels a Workplace.
 5. Part of the Organization Members’ Meeting consisting of members of the Organization who are also not members of the Organization at any Workplace